}

 I was mostly joking, however, humour is often a way of expressing truth, so: I don’t actually think he’d have thought that merely asking him where he was from was me flirting (that’s the part I wasn’t serious about).
 However, I never want guys to think I’m flirting, and that needs some explanation.

-I came of age at a time when flirting with a guy could lead to a violent reaction, and while that’s far less true than it’s been in many, many decades, the possibility is still seared into my brain—I think it’s just a generational thing.
+I came of age at a time when flirting with a guy could lead to a violent reaction, and while that’s far less true than it’s been in many, many decades, the possibility is still seared into my brain—I think that’s probably just a generational thing.
 The bigger issue is that I’m shy and an introvert by nature, and I don’t want to impose on people, or, in this case, to impose myself, even when I think the guy is good looking.
-I know that flirting isn’t the same as trying to pick someone up—except when I was younger when it pretty much was.
+I know that flirting isn’t the same as trying to pick someone up—except when I was younger, when it pretty much was.
 These days, as I was saying above, I have no interest in picking anyone up, so in my behavioural brain, still frozen in 1995, I think there’s no point in flirting when there would be no follow-through.
 Plus, being shy and all.

-So, no, I don’t think he’d have thought I was flirting if I askied where he was from, and if I had been flirting, it would have been innocent and not a problem.
+So, no, I don’t think he’d have thought I was flirting if I asked where he was from, and if I had been flirting, it would have been innocent and not a problem.
 Having said all that, I’m almost always extremely nice and polite to all shopworkers, even those who aren’t attractive men.
 And if an attractive man wants to respond to my niceness by flirting with me, well, who am I to complain?
 Unfortunately, this has hardly ever happened, though.

 Thanks to AustininSeattle and Roger Green for today’s questions, and for closing out this series!
 Personally, I think most of today’s questions could use more discussion, but possibly in posts of their own—or next year’s series?